Sprint Logo

 Sprint Logo 1991-2005

-In 1990, US Sprint finally became part of United Telecom, which had recently changed its name to Sprint Corporation.
-Meanwhile, the brand logo has changed a bit.
-The number of red stripes between the two triangles has been reduced to four.
+In 1990, US Sprint finally became part of United Telecom, which recently changed its name to Sprint Corporation.
+Meanwhile, the brand’s logo changed slightly.
+The number of red stripes between the two triangles was reduced to four.
 The abbreviation “US” disappeared from the inscription, and the remaining word was repainted in a dark shade of gray.
-At the top of all letters, except “S,” cuts were made at one angle.
-As for the “S,” her serifs became wide and massive.
+In the upper part of all letters, except for “S,” cuts were made at one angle.
+As for the letter “S,” its serifs became wide and massive.

 2005 – 2020